JustinOros/extension-quiz-helper/README.md

 - Ensure all three icon files are present

 **No hints appearing:**
+- Try clicking "Retry Scan" on extnsion popup
+- Make sure the extension toggle is "On"
 - Check that you've added a valid OpenAI API key
 - Open browser console (F12) and look for error messages
-- Make sure the extension toggle is "On"
 - Try refreshing the quiz page

 **API errors:**